 |Dog Pee Killing Grass

-- Dilution of the dog's urine sometimes works, which is why 'liquid remedies' sometimes seem to work.
-More liquid in the dogs diet dilute the urine and encourage multiple eliminations, spreading the nitrogen (the true 'burning agent.')
-You can try adding water to dry food or using some canned food to encourage liquid intake.
-That worked too.
+- It turns out that oral dilution of the dog's urine with more water or water in/on the food sometimes works, which is why 'liquid remedies' sometimes seem to work.
+More liquid in the dogs diet dilutes the urine and encourages multiple eliminations, spreading the nitrogen (the true 'burning agent.')

 - Over watering works, but only within a few hours following the spotting, after which watering can actually hurt.
-Watering-can aficionados are correct.
+So the 'chase the dog down and water the spot with a watering-can' aficionados are correct.

-- Things like tomato juice merely add water and salt to the diet of the dog.
-The acidity does nothing, as it isn't the acidity burning the lawn, but nitrogen.
+- Things like tomato juice in the food or water bowl merely add water and salt to the diet of the dog.
+The acidity does nothing, as it isn't the acidity burning the lawn anyway, but nitrogen.

 - Grass varies in its sensitivity: Bluegrass and Bermuda grass are easily killed by this (as they are by over fertilizing), Fescue is better

-- Switching to a lower-protein diet can help, as the protein is what is eventually converted to nitrogen, but talk to your VET before changing the dogs diet and don't do it for pups, gestating females or special diet dogs or hard-working dogs.
+- Switching to a lower-protein diet can help, as the protein is what is eventually converted to nitrogen, but a certain amount of nitrogen occurs in the pee no matter what and you shouldn't risk the dog's health to spare the lawn.
+Don't reduce protein for pups, gestating females or special diet dogs or hard-working dogs.
 These dogs need that extra protein.
 And lawn isn't worth it!

 - Best solution; pick a spot, set it up with a durable substrate and train the dog to go there.